adrianaprotondo/CerebellarMotorLearning_2/README.md

 ## Running
 The whole project is implemented in [Julia](https://docs.julialang.org/en/v1/).
 Julia allows for rapid calculation of gradients through the whole dynamic system.

-This is project is an 'unregistered package'.
+This project is an 'unregistered package'.
 To run the project

 1. Download [Julia 1.6](https://julialang.org/downloads/#long_term_support_release).
-Note that there might be compatibility problems to run the code in newer Julia versions.
+Note that there might be compatibility problems running the code in newer Julia versions.
 2. cd to the folder where you want to clone the project.
 3. clone the repo on your device
 ```
 git init
 git clone https://github.com/adrianaprotondo/CerebellarMotorLearning_2.git
-```

-4. Open a Julia terminal.

-   1. **On VSCode** The easiest is to install the [Julia client](https://github.com/julia-vscode/julia-vscode#installing-juliavs-codevs-code-julia-extension) in [VSCode](https://code.visualstudio.com/Download).
-   2. You can also just use a normal terminal.
-In the latter case, make sure you add and use Revise.jl before doing anything else.
-      ```
-      ]
-      add Revise
 ```

 3. Running the code.
 There are multiple ways to run the code.
 Remember that in Julia, the first time you use a package it takes a really long time in Julia (compiling).
 Same for functions and plotting.
 But the second time is really quick.